All Episodes

 When the president could have engaged after the tankers were being pirated and held hostage by the Iranians, he didn't act then either.

-When the Saudi oil fields, they'll make no mistake, that was as much as I'm not a fan of Saudi Arabia.
+When the Saudi oil fields, though, make no mistake, that was, as much as I'm not a fan of Saudi Arabia, anyone that's listened to this program knows, I'm not particularly fond of their treatment of women, gays, lesbians.

 But with that said, it was an unprovoked attack against the Saudis' lifeblood of their oil production.

-Now, the purpose of which was to disrupt the free flow of oil at market prices, and frankly, to increase their profit share of oil in the world marketplace by taking out one of their competitors' uh production capabilities.
+Now, the purpose of which was to disrupt the free flow of oil at market prices and frankly to increase their profit share of oil in the world marketplace by taking out one of their competitors' production capabilities.

 The president didn't act then either.